-No, I didn’t take piano lessons while growing up.
-My parents had an electronic organ in their living room, which my father loved to play as best he could.
-When they upgraded to a better organ, the store salesman talked them into my taking lessons from him.
-Organ lessons.
-I can still play, but only with chords printed above the musical notes.
-Rudimentary to say the least.
-Not a pretty sight or sound!
+I didn’t take piano lessons growing up.
+My parents had an electronic organ, which my father played.
+The store salesman talked them into giving me lessons.
+I still play, but only with chords printed above the musical notes.
+Rudimentary at best!

-Recently, we attended a private piano concert by a second year music/piano major we’ve known since early childhood.
-His… not ours!
+Recently, we attended a concert by a piano major we’ve known since early childhood.
 My, how he played that instrument!
-It was magical.
-The piano he played must have been well over a hundred years old.
-Beat up, ugly finish, scratches from top to bottom.
-This young man sat on a stool borrowed from a harp player.
-Makeshift…yet it seemed like he had played this borrowed instrument all his life!
-Old and tired piano, he made it sound new and alive!
+The piano must have been well over a hundred years old.
+Beat up, ugly, scratches galore.
+He sat on a borrowed harp stool.
+Makeshift…yet it seemed like he had played this piano all his life!
+Old and tired, he made it sound new and alive!

-He said that his final piece was most challenging.
-More advanced than what he had previously played for us.
-This number required a page-turner for the sheet music.
-His sister had been helping with that task.
-But for this composition, he called for his father’s help.
-Said that his father knew the music, and could better keep up with turning the sheet music.
+He says that his final piece is the most challenging, requiring a page-turner for the sheet music.
+His sister has been helping, but for this composition, he calls for his father’s help.
+Says that his Dad knows the music, and can better keep up.

 As he was playing, with his father turning pages, I thought of the help our Heavenly Father gives us.
-He can because He knows all about what we’re going through in life.
+He can because He knows all about what we’re going through.
 He should.
-He’s the author of life.
-He wrote the book.
-It’s about Him and His creation.
-He understands because He made it.
-Every bit of it.
-Father knows best.
+He’s the author.
+Every page He turns.
+Father does know best.

-Lessons from this piano recital?
-We’re not alone as we trudge through life.
-Not at all.
-Our Father goes with us.
-He’s experienced…we’re novices.
-He knows the way.
-He turns the pages.
-He gives us strength while orchestrating harmonies in our discordant lives, helping us to play the last note, ending well for Him!
+He turns the pages and gives us strength while orchestrating harmonies in our discordant lives; helping us to play the last note, ending well for Him!

-Prayer: Thank you, Lord, for always being with us… to help us.
-In Jesus’ name.
+Thank you, Lord, for always being with us.
 Amen.